 As much as we hate to admit it, our skin's troubles can sometimes get the best of us.
 Sure, we have other things on our minds—our careers, our love lives, our friends, our Netflix queue—but as soon as we break out, those blemishes can often conflict with those more pressing thoughts.
 Enter the at-home microdermabrasion kit, one of the latest trends to help keep our skin clear and our minds at ease.

-"I love when patients are proactive and complement in-office treatments with at-home maintenance treatments," says Beverly Hills dermatologist Jennifer Herrmann, an MD at MFC Dermatology.
+"I love when patients are proactive and complement in-office treatments with at-home maintenance treatments," says dermatologist Jennifer Herrmann.
 "At-home microdermabrasion is a perfect tool that helps keep skin glowing by gently lifting dead, dull skin cells from the outermost skin layer.
 By removing this layer, microdermabrasion also allows topicals to penetrate more deeply and increase their efficacy."

 Since at-home microdermabrasion can be new territory for most people, we asked Herrmann to recommend her favorite kits so that you can try this trend out for yourself.
 She adds that it's best to consult a dermatologist with your pick before using it and to remember to pair this routine with a regular office visit.

-"This device is high quality, compact, and easy to use with an automatic guide, which is great for those who are new to at-home kits," Herrmann says.
+If you're new to at-home kits, this is a great place to start.
+"This device is high quality, compact, and easy to use with an automatic guide," Herrmann says.
 "Its diamond tip is of high quality, but there's only one.
 Some other devices have multiple tips that are meant to be used on tougher or more sensitive skin types."

-"This is really one of the most powerful at-home devices and has multiple diamond tips, wands, and filters," she notes.
-"It's easy to use and its cost compared to other units is very reasonable."
+"This is really one of the most powerful at-home devices and has multiple diamond tips, wands, and filters," Herrmann notes.
+This device is easy to use, so it's also a great choice for beginners.

-"This is a great option for beginners on a budget," she continues.
-"It uses 12 single-use puffs and micro-vibrations to remove dull skin, leaving it clean and bright.
+You can't go wrong with this device if you're a beginner on a budget.
+"It uses 12 single-use puffs and micro-vibrations to remove dull skin, leaving it clean and bright," Herrmann says.

-"This is another great, compact kit with multiple parts: three diamond tips and five vacuum options to target more and less-sensitive skin areas," Herrmann says.
+"This is another great, compact kit with multiple parts," Herrmann says.
+It contains three diamond tips and five vacuum options to target more.